pzoch/QEcon2025/README.md

 ## Log and announcements
 + 3/10: Introduction and course logistics.
-Please make sure that you have VSCode and Julia installed if you bring your own computer!
+Please make sure that you have VSCode and Julia installed if you bring your own computer.

 ## Outline